 Just thinking about writing anxiety made this answer more difficult to compose.
 You see, dear reader, “writing anxiety” and “writer’s block” are concerns for both students and professionals of all ages and academic levels.
 In fact, even the most seasoned writers experience anxiety or writer’s block now and then.
 The truth is, writing is a complex process that, with practice and patience, can be improved.

 Fortunately, writing anxiety is typically a product of a writer’s habits, and habits can be changed!
 You’ve already made an important first step, though.
 You’ve identified a few things that don’t work for you — procrastination and obtaining deadline extensions provide you little or no relief.
 Now, the next step is to try out or adopt some new habits and drop the ones that aren’t working for you.
 Since you have already identified writing as a major source of anxiety, you may want to first visit your schools writing center.
-Columbia University students can make an appointment to speak to a consultant by calling or visiting the Writing Center website.
 Anyone can visit the writing center and many do — undergraduates, graduates, and even faculty and staff!
 Consultants can help with a variety of things including helping you develop and structure ideas, find research, connect thoughts, strengthen your understanding of grammar, and much more.

 To help relieve the anxiety and fear you feel about writing papers, consider implementing any of the following suggestions:

 - Stay on top of your reading assignments and do your best to attend classes.
 You won’t have to cram or teach yourself course material before writing your papers.